DLA Piper (Hong Kong)

 The Legal Cheek View

 DLA Piper is one of the biggest law firms in the world — a global firm with more than 90 offices, having rapidly expanded through mergers of unprecedented scope.
-In fact, it’s the product of the largest law firm merger in history, in 2005.
+In fact, it’s the product of one of the largest law firm mergers in history, in 2005.
 And it has enjoyed robust growth since.

 Perhaps one of the most interesting aspects of the firm is its polycentrism, or its practice of not having a global headquarters.
 We understand that the idea is to reduce stuffiness, or concentration of power in a particular office.
 The verein (a German word for an association with a common purpose, which tends to be non-hierarchical) structure of the firm further allows the members of the firm to finance operations on their own terms.
 Basically, there are lots of opportunities for offices to make decisions independently.